Erice1221/GPU-Accelerated-SSSP-Algorithms/doc/Project Proposal.md

 - Finalize parallel Bellman-Ford implementation and optimizations.
 - Conduct comprehensive benchmarking against baseline Dijkstra's implementation.
 - Analyze performance results and identify bottlenecks.

-## Progress (Dec 1):

-- Both delta-stepping and parallel Bellman-Ford algorithms have been implemented on GPU using CUDA.
-- Basic correctness has been verified on small-scale manual graphs.
-- Benchmarking framework has been established, and preliminary benchmarks have been run on small to medium-sized graphs from public datasets.
-    - Currently, the delta-stepping implementation is working, but further optimizations are needed to improve performance, as only on sparse graphs does it outperform the single-threaded Dijkstra's implementation.
-- Both team members are working on optimizing their respective implementations and preparing for comprehensive benchmarking and analysis.

 ## References